 This is a worthwhile option, even if the children have been able to save the 20 percent deposit required.

-This will have the biggest financial impact if it is able to be used to help them pay off their loan faster.
+This will have the biggest financial impact if it is used to help them pay off their loan faster.
 It is important to have a loan document, even for a loan to your children, and to seek legal advice.

 This has a similar benefit to an interest free loan but offers much greater flexibility.
 As parents, you keep full control over your money.

 • The money you make available to be linked to the offset loan remains in your control and you can use it at any time.
-That means it is possible to commit all of your saving and the money in your day-to-day spending account to be offset against the mortgage.
+That means it is possible to link your savings and the money in your day-to-day spending account to be offset against the mortgage.
 It would not be practical to commit the same level of support through an interest free loan

 • The offset mortgage option has no establishment cost for you, while a large interest free loan is best provided through a secured mortgage, which involves legal fees.
-Moving your finances to the same bank as your child can happen very easily.
+Moving your savings to the same bank as your child is easy.

 • Your child is not in debt to you.
 Being in debt to someone else does influence the relationship between the lender and borrower.
 With the offset mortgage, the bank sets the repayment terms and monitors that payments are being made, so you don’t need to worry about that.